SYLLABUS: Digital Photo Sketchbook Spring 2018

 2. SHOOT for SKETCH 2: Environmental Portrait Series: One Subject: Outdoors if possible, shoot environmental portrait photos that tell a story about your subject.
 Perhaps you have a friend who is a skateboarder, a dancer, a cook, a musician, a gardener, a mechanic, a poet, an artist . . . : post 8-10 images, edited and enhanced if you are experienced with Lightroom, on your blogs.
 If you don’t yet know how to export your images from Lightroom to your blog, I will show you next week.

-Use a DSLR or another camera if you must; reflect on how Lange and or Orwig’s short video with Charles Stagg influenced your shots
+Use a DSLR or another camera if you must; reflect on how Lange influenced your shots

 3. ALWAYS BRING your External Storage Device

-4. BRING DSLR CAMERA: We will go over cameras for new people, so bring a DSLR next week if you are a new person to the cameras
+4. BRING DSLR CAMERA: We will go over cameras for new people, so bring or check-out a DSLR next week if you are a new person to the cameras

 How to learn your camera: youtube, Canon quickstart guides and manuals